wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-resource-groups-deployment-projects-create-deploy.md

     ![Cloud Deployment Project](./media/vs-azure-tools-resource-groups-deployment-projects-create-deploy/IC796668.png)

 1. Choose the template that you want to deploy to Azure Resource Manager.
-For this example, we'll choose the **Web app** template.
+For this example, we'll choose the **Web Apps** template.

     ![Choose a template](./media/vs-azure-tools-resource-groups-deployment-projects-create-deploy/IC796669.png)